SDU-eScience/UCloud/backend/service-lib/wiki/procedures_intro.md

 The Project Leader confirms the classification when the issue is being assigned to a developer.

-In case of a bug the severity must be evaluated by the Project Leader and he can decide whether a system lock down is necessary.
+In case of a bug the severity must be evaluated by the Project Leader, and he can decide whether a system lock down is necessary.

 When escalating an incident a ticket have to be created within the help-desk system which will hold the documentation.